-The second-largest of the Channel Isles, Guernsey is the most English, a place where ‘politeness is a way of life’.
+Guernsey, Channel Islands A tour of Guernsey takes you to the second-largest of the Channel Isles, Guernsey island is the most English, a place where ‘politeness is a way of life’.
+The island of Guernsey…

 In the Middle Ages, Guernsey and the other Channel Islands were a part of the Duchy of Normandy, which came to rule England in 1066.
 After Normandy was lost by the kings of England in the 13th century, and the ducal title was surrendered to France, Jersey, along with the other Channel Islands, remained attached to the English crown.
 Guernsey has remained independently tied to the British Crown since 1204, and its legal system largely remains based on Norman custom and local usage, administered by the Royal Court of Guernsey.